Hawaii town's merchants meet to discuss lava flow

 Kilauea has been erupting continuously since 1983.
-Scientists issued a warning last week when a lava flow that has been advancing through cracks in the earth for the past few months moved to within a mile of a rural subdivision.
+Scientists issued a warning last week when a lava flow moved to within a mile of a subdivision.

-Officials also are preparing for the possibility that the lava will cross key roads within weeks, Hawaii County Mayor Billy Kenoi told community members Tuesday.
+Hawaii County Mayor Billy Kenoi told community members Tuesday that officials are preparing for the possibility that lava will cross key roads within weeks.
 This could cut off a large part of the sprawling, mostly rural Puna district from the rest of the Big Island.

 The county is planning alternate routes.